mrbungle64/ioBroker.ecovacs-deebot/README.md

 It is recommended to use version 10.x, 12.x or 14.x of Node.js.
 The minimum required version is 10.x

-This adapter uses the canvas library which might require additional installations.
+This adapter uses the [node-canvas](https://www.npmjs.com/package/canvas) library for some map-related functionality which may require the installation of some additional packages.
-For the full functional range please install the following packages.
+This is optional and not necessary for models without map functionality, but for full functional range please install the following packages.

 For Debian-based Linux systems the following commands should be executed:
 ```bash